-The Delegate or their appointed representative^[1] will determine whether a late application will be accepted.
+The Delegate or their appointed representative8 will determine whether a late application will be accepted.
 The decision of the delegate will be final and not be subject to a review or appeals process.

-Once the outcome is determined, the Community Grants Hub will advise you if their request is accepted or declined.
+Once the outcome is determined, the Community Grants Hub will advise you if the request is accepted or declined.